davidboukari/kubernetes/README.md

 ```
 ###  Kubernetes Services Objects

-* ClusterIP
+kube-proxy is available on each pod and it manage the Load Balancing (userspace, iptables, ipvs)
+* ClusterIP: Expose into the cluster only
-* ClusterIP Port-Forward
+* ClusterIP Port-Forward: Expose into the cluster only
-* Cluster-IP Proxy
+* Cluster-IP Proxy: Expose into the cluster only
-* NodePort: Open the service for out of the cluster
+* NodePort: Expose to out of the cluster
-* LoadBalancer
+* LoadBalancer: Integration with the provider

 ## Scheduling